USS REPOSE

 When I was in Mexico in 1995, I noticed a Mexican police guard carrying one of the carbines.
 I asked him what his rifle was.
 He did not understand my English, but he knew what I wanted to talk about, and said "Em Uno" meaning M1.
 I took this photo of this man and his "em uno" carbine.

-of the church where I was infant-baptized.
-Indeed, my
+carries the name of the church where I was infant-baptized.
+Indeed,

 of the United States.